Posted on

 • tag – displays products that have a certain tag slug.
 You can add more than one tag by placing a comma in between them.
 Example – [products tag="rainy, kids"]

 • order – states whether the product order is ascending (ASC) or descending (DESC), using the method set in orderby.
-Default is ASC.
+The default is ASC.
 Example – [products order="DESC"]

 • class – adds an HTML wrapper class so you can modify the specific output with custom CSS.
 Example – [products class="custom-element"]